WillDSmith1995/willsgeo/_posts/resources/2020-07-06-labrador_resources.md

 ## Data collations from the Labrador Trough, Canada

-<ul>Data used as part of my PhD study will be posted on this page.
+<ul>This page hosts data from my PhD.
 The datasheets include whole-rock geochemical data, mineral chemistry data, and isotopic data.
 A vast amount of publically accessible data regarding the Labrador Trough can be downloaded from the <a id="raw-url" href="http://sigeom.mines.gouv.qc.ca/signet/classes/I1108_afchCarteIntr?l=a">Energie et Ressources naturelles Quebec</a>.</ul>

 <ul>The current available datasets include:</ul>